-Deanna L. Stanton joined the Wood County Alcohol Drug Addiction and Mental Health Services Board as the Executive Director in October 2019.
+Deanna L. Chase joined the Wood County Alcohol Drug Addiction and Mental Health Services Board as the Executive Director in October 2019.
 Deanna earned her Bachelor’s in Psychology and Master’s in Rehabilitation Counseling at Bowling Green State University and is a Licensed Professional Clinical Counselor with Supervision endorsement.
 Her 27 years of professional experience prior to this position include working at several not-for-profit agencies in roles as Therapist, Coordinator, and Manager working with people with Substance Use Disorders and Mental Health concerns.
 Deanna finds inspiration in helping people achieve the best version of themselves through recovery.

 Director of Community Programs